deep-bi/druid-ip-range-filter/README.md

 Apache Druid is a high-performance, column-oriented, distributed data store designed for fast analytics on large datasets.
 One of the powerful features of Druid is its filtering capabilities, which allow users to limit the data returned by queries based on specific criteria.

-This repository includes three custom filters designed to enhance IP address filtering capabilities within Druid:
+This repository includes four custom filters designed to enhance IP address filtering capabilities within Druid:

 1. **SingleTypeIPRangeFilter (`type = ip_single_range`)**
 2. **MultiRangeIPFilter (`type = ip_multi_range`)**